 Every few months, you’ll hook your pacemaker up to a phone line using special equipment provided by your doctor.
 It allows your doctor to receive information from your pacemaker without the need for an office visit.

-Certain devices could cause interference with your pacemaker.
+Modern pacemakers are not as sensitive to electrical devices as the old ones, but certain devices could cause interference with your pacemaker.
 For example, you should avoid:

 Your doctor will give you more detailed instructions about how to minimize your risks.

 Medically reviewed on: May 16, 2017: Debra Sullivan, PhD, MSN, RN, CNE, COI

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.